 Some have said the subjugation of people is actually part of religion’s marketing plan.
 Research has shown that when people feel prosperous and secure, the hold of religion weakens.
 Not one advanced democracy with progressive socio-economic programs that provide for the well-being of its citizens has a high level of religiosity.

 Does No Religion Mean You Can Do Anything?

 Lack of religion is not a license to rape and pillage and do whatever you want.
 We have laws and we have codes of conduct.
 People are “moral” because “virtue is its own reward.”
 We are happier and more successful in life when we follow the Golden Rule and behave ethically with kindness and compassion.
 That is why the moral principles of most religions and the secular philosophies of life have very similar core principles.

-Dr. Phil Zuckerman, Professor of Sociology at Pitzer College, has written a paper on the relationship of religion and positive societal characteristics: Virtues of Godlessness: The least religious nations are also the most healthy and successful
+Dr. Phil Zuckerman, Professor of Sociology at Pitzer College, has written several books about the relationship of religion and positive societal characteristics:

 © 2015 Catherine Giordano